-Materials: Hand blown crystal Murano glass made of three layers of glass.
+Materials: Dimpled balloon shaped hand blown crystal Murano glass made of three layers.
 Two white opal layers and one clear.
+White Bakelite lamp socket.

 Height: 46 cm / 18.11”

 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used.
 Not a specific one preferred.